Recycling Reflections for Perfect Photon Capture: Methodology

 \section{Methodology}

-We model photon capture using a quantum Langevin equation for a cavity mode annihilation operator \(\hat{a}(t)\) coupled to a traveling mode input \(\hat{b}_{in}(t)\) via a tunable coupling \(\kappa(t)\).
+We model photon capture using a quantum Langevin equation for a cavity mode annihilation operator \(\hat{a}(t)\) coupled to a traveling mode input \(\hat{b}_{in}(t)\) via a tunable coupling \(\kappa(t)\), and we analyze the problem in the Heisenberg picture.
 We assume the cavity starts in a vacuum state, the input state is single-mode, and the system either operates in a linear regime or has at most one excitation, allowing dynamics to be captured by the single-photon wavefunction or equivalently classical amplitudes.
-The input state is represented by a lowering operator \(\hat{c}\) and a corresponding density operator
+Note that such cavity is a visualization of the receiving bosonic mode, and is assumed to be unimodal and in the high-finesse limit.
+This process can also be applied to non-bosonic devices, such as atomic ensembles in the linear regime, and qubits or atom-cavity systems~\cite{Cirac_1997} when the input state has no more than one excitation.
+The input state is represented by a lowering operator \(\hat{c}\), a superposition of \(\hat{b}_{in}(t)\), and a corresponding density operator

 where \(\rho_{nm}\) are the density matrix elements defining the input state.
 The lowering operator of the cavity obeys the following equation: